Blog

 CP75 | Request for supporting documentation to verify certain aspects of the return, including the Earned Income Tax Credit (EITC), the American Opportunity Tax Credit (AOTC), filing status and dependency exemptions. | Respond to the letter by providing copies of the requested information. |

-CP14 | Notice of balance due on unpaid taxes. | If you agree with the notice, have your client make a payment by the due date stated in the notice.
+CP14 | Notice of balance due on unpaid taxes. | If you agree with the notice, make a payment by the due date stated in the notice.
 If you disagree, contact the IRS by the response deadline. |

 CP2501 | Discrepancy between information that has been reported to the IRS and the information in the filed tax return. | Sign the response form included in the notice.
 If you disagree, provide documentation to support your stance. |

-Letter 2205 | Notice of an audit or examination. | Inform your client what an IRS audit could entail.
-Submit a power of attorney if you don’t have one already, and organize your client’s tax documents to make the examination process go smoothly. |
+Letter 2205 | Notice of an audit or examination. | Understand what an IRS audit could entail.
+Submit a power of attorney if you don’t have one already, and organize your tax documents to make the examination process go smoothly. |

 Please fill out the form below.